HanayaOkuda/MyPage/CV.md

 # Curriculum Vitae
-PDF version can be down loaded from here.
+PDF version can be downloaded from here.
 (Sorry not avaiable yet...)

 ***
 ## *Education*